Nature and romance - from Lohr to Gemünden

 The trail first leads through the old town centre of Lohr to the castle with the Spessart Museum.
 Here, at least on Fridays to Sundays, you can take a leap back in time and get in the mood for the trail ahead.

 Once you have left Lohr via the Old Main Bridge, the route takes you uphill and downhill through lush green forests, nature reserves, along clear streams and past small forest lakes.
 Again and again you walk through open landscapes, past fields, pastures and orchards.
-You follow an old Way of the Cross to the Mariabuchen pilgrimage church, beautifully situated on a hillside.
+You follow an old Way of the Cross to the pilgrimage church of Mariabuchen, beautifully situated on a hillside.
 The old mill in the Ziegelbach valley and the Schönrain ruins are also romantic.
 From here you have a marvellous view of the Main.
 The descents are steep in places.
 Of course, you will also pass inns where you can stop for refreshments.
 The Spessart Trail ends in the three-river town of Gemünden, where the Sinn and Saale rivers flow into the Main.

-A hiking tour for explorers, culture lovers and nature lovers
+A hiking tour for nature lovers, culture vultures and explorers

 Start and end station